 - There is a deep well standing on the western edge having semi-circular wall on outer side.
 This outer wall of well have several layers of sculptures and few vertical brackets for supporting of structure.

-Rani ki Vav, the masterpiece of ancient period
+Art and Sculptures at Rani ki Vav make it a masterpiece of ancient period

 Probably, you know about Khajuraho temples which are famous for its architecture and thousands of richly carved sculptures.
 Here, at the Rani ki Vav, you will see the same richness in sculptures, although it does not have erotic figure of Khajuraho.
 It also has series of ornamented pillars, like we usually see in any temple.
 While you observe these sculptures, you will acknowledge then artisan’s great skill and devotion of in their work.